gitatmax/gitatmax/README.md

 👋 Hi there,

-Explore some of my work here, or learn more over on my website, [maxs.link](https://maxs.link/)!
+Please feel free to explore my work here or, maybe more interestingly, on my website at [maxs.link](https://maxs.link/)!